A single-serve EGG-FREE 1-minute keto blueberry cheesecake in a mug that's sugar-free and keto-friendly.

 Keep in mind that if you make any substitutions you may need to recalculate the nutritional facts for this recipe.
 The nutritional facts listed in the recipe below are only for the ingredients listed in the recipe.

-If you love the idea of a keto blueberry cheesecake but want to add a twist to your cheesecake here are a few ideas to get you started.
+If you love the idea of a keto blueberry cheesecake but want to add a twist to your keto cheesecakes here are a few ideas to get you started.

 - Lemon Berry - add lemon zest and/or a splash of lemon juice to your cheesecake before cooking to add a hint of tangy flavor.